 Sexual Harassment: unwelcome verbal or physical conduct of a sexual nature, including sexual advances, statements, and requests for sexual favors.
 The unwelcome character of such verbal or physical conduct may be inferred by such characteristics as its aggressive nature, or its persistence even after its target has expressed that it is unwelcome; it will be implied where there is a power asymmetry (such as that between an instructor and a student, or a supervisor and a worker).
 Sexual harassment includes:

 - Unwanted sexual statements: jokes, comments on physical attributes, spreading rumors or talking about or rating others’ sexual activity or performances.

 - Unwanted personal attention: letters, phone calls, texts, visits, pressure for sexual favors or unnecessary personal interaction, with an evident sexual or romantic intent.

 - Unwanted physical or sexual advances: unwanted touching, hugging, kissing, fondling, touching oneself sexually for others to see or other sexual activity.
 This includes domestic violence and sexual assault.
 Sexual assault is understood as sexual activity in which one party did not or could not (because incapacitated) consent.

-Students, faculty and staff may initiate a discrimination/harassment complaint directly by submitting this form to the Chief of Staff and Title IX Coordinator, Kathryne Fedele ([email protected]), to the Dean of Students, Deanna Mayer ([email protected]), or to the Counseling Office ([email protected])
+Students, faculty and staff may initiate a discrimination/harassment complaint directly by submitting this form to the Associate Director of Administration and Title IX Coordinator, Kathryne Fedele ([email protected]), to the Dean of Students, Deanna Mayer ([email protected]), or to the Counseling Office ([email protected])